 The Curatorial Internship is designed for undergraduate and graduate students who major/minor in Art History, Visual Culture or a related field.
 Applicants should have an interest in curating, excellent writing and research skills, and knowledge of the contemporary art world.
 Applicants must be able to handle multiple projects at once.

-The Development Internship is designed for undergraduate and graduate students and recent graduates interested in careers in Arts Administration, Marketing or related fields.
+The Design and Digital Media Internship is designed for mature undergraduate, graduate students, or recent graduate interested in careers in Graphic Design, Arts Communication, Media Studies, or related fields.

 Director's Office Internship

 The Director’s Office intern will assist in the development and execution of a diverse range of strategic initiatives and administrative tasks.
 Responsibilities include assisting with the staging of special events, outreach to the Museum’s Board of Trustees, government relations and institutional research.
 This position is best suited for a candidate eager to gain familiarity with the administrative responsibilities and strategic planning required for a career in nonprofit organizational management.
 Candidates should note that this is not a curatorial position; however, those individuals considering careers in the arts administration sector are encouraged to apply.
 Proficiency with Microsoft Office suite is required.
 Excellent written and communication skills, as well as meticulous attention to detail are essential.

 The Director’s Office internship is designed for college sophomores, juniors, seniors and recent graduates.